 18 March 2016, Sabancı University, Minerva Palace

-THE CYPRUS SETTLEMENT AND EASTERN MEDITERRANEAN HYDRACARBON SCENARIOS
+THE CYPRUS SETTLEMENT AND EASTERN MEDITERRANEAN HYDROCARBON SCENARIOS

 The panelists agreed that global gas developments and the low price environment present a significant challenge to upstream energy projects worldwide, including the Eastern Mediterranean.
 However, more pressing in the Eastern Mediterranean is a resolution to the conflict in Cyprus.
 The success of resource exploitation is dependent upon a resolution of the conflict.
 According to Mr. Ellinas, without a solution to the Cyprus issue, exports from Aphrodite or Leviathan may have to be accomplished through floating liquefied natural gas (FLNG) or floating compresses natural gas (FCNG) and would be delayed into the 2020s.